-If you snore, it’s possible you are unaware of the noise you are producing.
+If you snore during sleep, then you need ways to help snoring because it’s possible you are unaware of the noise you are producing.
 If you are sleeping with a partner, it is safe to assume they are aware of it!
 When you snore, you are doing your own unique form of noisy breathing, which disrupts your sleep and your partner’s sleep.
 One of the negative effects of snoring is disturbed sleep, which can lead to tiredness during the day.

 Air conditioners and heaters dry up the interior air, irritating the delicate tissue in the nose and throat.
-Inhaling through the nose is more comfortable and easier with a cool air humidifier.
+A cool air humidifier makes Inhaling through the nose more comfortable and easier.
 The humidifier could benefit from a few drops of essential oil.
-Snoring assistance comes from peppermint, tea tree and eucalyptus oils.
+Snoring assistance comes from peppermint, tea tree, and eucalyptus oils.
 A humidifier will also help your snoring dog!

-Before going to bed, take a hot, steamy shower to relieve nasal congestion and make it easier to breathe.
+Before bed, take a hot, steamy shower to relieve nasal congestion and make breathing easier.
 You can also inhale steam by placing a bowl of boiling water on a table (and adding essential oil if wanted) and leaning over it.
 Take a deep breath in.
-To create a tent effect that focuses the steam onto your face, drape a towel over your head.
+Drape a towel over your head to create a tent effect that focuses the steam onto your face.
 Allow at least 5 to 10 minutes for results to appear.

 Olive oil is a powerful anti-inflammatory that can help reduce edema in the lungs.
 It also soothes pain and lowers snoring-causing throat vibration.
-Take a shot glass full of olive oil (two to three sips) before bed.
+Before bed, take a shot glass full of olive oil (two to three sips).

 An antibacterial and antiseptic, turmeric is one of the greatest medicines for snoring.
 Curiously, adding turmeric to milk enhances these characteristics.
 As a result, it’s a fantastic immune system booster.
-Two teaspoons of ground turmeric in a cup of hot milk is an ancient Ayurvedic method to stop snoring.
+To stop snoring, two teaspoons of ground turmeric in a cup of hot milk is an ancient Ayurvedic method.
 Sip 30 minutes before bedtime.

-Sleeping on your back might cause snoring, by causing the tongue to migrate backwards into the throat.
+Sleeping on your back might cause snoring by causing the tongue to migrate backward into the throat.
 Sleeping on your side reduces snoring.
 The best sleeping posture to stop snoring is on your side.
 Your pillow can be your best or worst ally.
 Check your pillow for optimum head and neck support.

-If you have any questions or would like to learn more about our product, please visit our sleepandsound.com.au website.
+If you have any questions or would like to learn more about our product, please contact us.

-Please contact us if you have any questions or would like to discuss the products and services we provide.
-We can promise you that you have chosen the proper store, one that will save you money while providing you with guaranteed quality.
+Please contact us if you have any questions or want to discuss our products and services.
+We can promise you that you have chosen the proper store that will save you money while providing you with guaranteed quality.